Sponsor and status

 104th Congress (1995–1996)

-This bill was introduced on October 4, 1996, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 4, 1996, in a previous session of Congress, but it did not receive a vote.

 Oct 4, 1996